arencrg/Vivixx-Term-1/README.md

 - ex8.rb - Exercise 8 from Learn Ruby The Hard Way

-- firstday.rb and trial.rb - Literally the first day of class, trial.rb is what I did in the afternoon, just to try out how gets.chomp works.
+- firstday.rb and trial.rb - Literally the first day of class, trial.rb is what I did in the afternoon, just to try out how gets.chomp works

 - gbv1.rb and gbv2.rb - Two versions of the Good Burger program, a small cashier-type program